- Safety Inspection

 - Bridge Management and Scoping

-The bridge management and scoping program is operated by the Bridge Management Unit.
+The bridge management and scoping program is operated by the Office of Structure Preservation and Management.
 The program is a balanced strategy made up of Replacement, Rehabilitation, Capital Preventive Maintenance (CPM) and Capital Scheduled Maintenance (CSM) that works to efficiently preserve bridges.
 The emphasis area of the scoping program is to address the needs of all structures of critical concern, and maintain the statewide inventory of bridges in good or fair condition.